 Which business ideas are worth your valuable time, and how can you discern the real gems from the damp squibs?
 Even before you begin validating your ideas, you should adopt a framework for coming up with them in the first place.
 This ensures you’re creating concepts within parameters that suit your goals and lifestyle.
-There’s guidance on how to do this here.
+There’s guidance on how to find your hundred million dollar idea here.

 Once you have your great idea, don’t rush into investing in a fancy website, making your first hire, and spending thousands on product research and design.
 Instead, validate it with robust questioning and testing.
 After figuring out a system for quickly and reliably validating business ideas, here’s my four-part process:

 Your personal attributes are closely linked to the likelihood of your business being a success.
 Before you go any further, figure out how your idea fits within your skillset and network, if it does at all.
 Within the insight section are problem, unique opportunity and unfair advantage, and each contain questions to ponder before testing further.

 Does your idea or product solve a problem you have a unique insight into?
 Do you have this problem yourself or do you know people that do?
 Finding your customers involves knowing their pains inside out and positioning your business as a solution to them.
 No problem, no customers.
 Ideally your next venture isn’t a nice-to-have, it’s something a specific audience can’t wait to buy from you.